ap0llo/markdown-generator/docs/apireference/Grynwald/MarkdownGenerator/MdCodeBlock/constructors/index.md

 `infoString`  string

-The code blocks info string, typically used to indicate the language of the code block
+The code block's info string, typically used to indicate the language of the code block

 ___